This article will be of use if:

 Google, friends, funda, and a bit of shameless self-promotion.

 Google makes sense, of course.
-The thing is that the search results are dominated by the most paying estate agents, instead of the best ones.
+The thing is that the search results are dominated by the most paying Real estate agents, instead of the best ones.
 Most of the time the agents that spend a lot on advertising, ran out of work because they are not the best.

 Well, I don't have to explain this one: ask a friend or colleague.
 The hard thing is finding someone who has experience with multiple agents, so they can actually rate them properly.

 This is the part where we can help you with a bit.
 We build a tool to help you with your search.
 You can fill in the form (postal code & street number) and upload a couple of pictures of the interior of the property.
-By doing this, estate agents in the area will get notified of your plans to sell and can leave you a response if they like to sell your house.
+By doing this, Real estate agents in the area will get notified of your plans to sell and can leave you a response if they like to sell your house.

 They provide you with their strategy, their fee, and their estimate of the achievable selling price (make sure the photos give a good and fair impression).
-In this way, you will save time and easily compare the offers of different estate agents.
+In this way, you will save time and easily compare the offers of different Real estate agents.
 Our service is free and without obligation, so please take advantage of it.

 Our website is not fully translated, but our (English-speaking) team is ready to help you through the whole thing in case you need help.
 You can reach us by phone or WhatsApp at 020 244 2790 or send an e-mail to info@mijnverkoopmakelaar.nl.

-Some basic tips:
+Here are some basic tips:

 All that information combined will be published on Funda.nl and other channels to attract potential buyers.